 Prayer to Saints Cosmas and Damian

 Augmenting amongst the faithful populace many miracles, you are glorious indeed.
 Through your intercession, which brings about deliverance of these miracles, we pray to you for your aid in all things.
 May your patronage never be far from us in the illness of our body and soul.

 Oh great protectors, Saints Cosmas and Damian, assist us with your love and free us from all evils.

 (*) Prayer to Saints Cosmas and Damian was reprinted from a prayer card

 The statue of Saint Pio was prominently displayed inside Our Lady of Pompeii Church (4680 Dante Avenue)

 By Giovanni di Napoli

 Yesterday (Sept.
-23, 2012), supporters of the NPM made a pilgrimage to Vineland, New Jersey to participate in the 10th annual Saint Padre Pio Festival at Our Lady of Pompeii Church.
+23, 2012), Il Regno and friends made a pilgrimage to Vineland, New Jersey to participate in the 10th annual Saint Padre Pio Festival at Our Lady of Pompeii Church.
 We celebrated Mass, mingled with celebrants and enjoyed the festivities.